imagekitio/docs-keep-a-changelog/api-reference/media-api/list-and-search-files.md

 ### Embedded metadata based search

-List all files with a `DateTimeOriginal` value later than one year ago by using the `embeddedMetadata.DateTimeOriginal` field. i.e. all that were originally created within the last one year.
+List all files with a `DateTimeOriginal` value later than one year ago by using the `embeddedMetadata.DateTimeOriginal` field. i.e. all files that were originally created within the last one year.

 `"embeddedMetadata.DateTimeOriginal" > "1y"`